randre99/SyncUI/GITHUB_COMPLETE_BEGINNER_GUIDE.md

 git branch -M main

 # Step 5: Connect to your GitHub repository
+# 🛑 STOP!
+DO NOT copy the line below as-is!
-# ⚠️ IMPORTANT: REPLACE 'YOURUSERNAME' with your actual GitHub username!
+# You MUST replace YOURUSERNAME with your actual GitHub username first!
+#
+# Find your GitHub username:
+# 1. Go to github.com and sign in
+# 2. Look at the top-right corner - you'll see your username
+# 3. Replace YOURUSERNAME in the command below with that username
+#
+# Examples:
-# For example, if your username is 'johnsmith2024', the command should be:
+# If your username is 'johnsmith2024':
 # git remote add origin https://github.com/johnsmith2024/SyncUI.git
+# If your username is 'mary-developer':
+# git remote add origin https://github.com/mary-developer/SyncUI.git

+# If you get "remote origin already exists" error, first run:
+# git remote remove origin

+# NOW replace YOURUSERNAME below and run the command:
+# For user 'randre99', the correct command is:
-git remote add origin https://github.com/YOURUSERNAME/SyncUI.git
+git remote add origin https://github.com/randre99/SyncUI.git

 # Step 6: Upload to GitHub
 git push -u origin main